 Harlan’s may well be the SEVVA of TST, it’s been around for many years and is housed in another well known building, The One.
 Head straight to the balcony for another extensive view of Hong Kong.
 This is a great venue for wine lovers, Harlan’s offers an extensive wine list that spans new world wines and rare European vintages.

-19/F, The One, 100 Nathan Rd, Tsim Sha Tsui
+19/F, The One, 100 Nathan Road, Tsim Sha Tsui

 The balcony at Solera’s makes the trek to Lantau’s Discovery Bay worth the mission.
-This Spanish restaurant isn’t any thing fancy but it has a beautiful balcony where you can see the beach glistening through the trees.
+This Spanish restaurant isn’t anything fancy but it has a beautiful balcony where you can see the beach glistening through the trees.
 Kick back with some tapas, a bottle of vino, and stare at the stars for a night.
 Take a stroll along the beach before catching the ferry back to civilization Central.

 Shop 101, 1/F, D’Deck, Discovery Bay

-See more in our wine & dine section:
+Like this?
+See more in our Wine & Dine section!